Rychetsky/ImaginingAnIsland/src/pages/index.md

 blocks: []

 ---
-In association with [Taigh Chearsabhagh Museum and Arts Centre](https://www.taigh-chearsabhagh.org "Taigh Chearsabhagh"), and the [Art School at University of the Highlands and Islands, North Uist](https://www.instagram.com/artschoolhebrides/?hl=en "Art School Hebrides"), in Scotland's Outer Hebrides
+In association with [Taigh Chearsabhagh Museum and Arts Centre](https://www.taigh-chearsabhagh.org "Taigh Chearsabhagh"), UHI Centre For Rural Creativity and the [Art School at University of the Highlands and Islands, North Uist](https://www.instagram.com/artschoolhebrides/?hl=en "Art School Hebrides"), in Scotland's Outer Hebrides.

-_Imagining an Island_ is a collaborative project, initiated by Professor John Kippin and Nicola Neate, which sprung from their ongoing photographic project [In This Day and Age](https://inthisdayandage.org "In This Day and Age").
+_Imagining an Island_ is a collaborative project, initiated by Professor John Kippin and Nicola Neate, initiated by their ongoing photographic project [In This Day and Age](https://inthisdayandage.org "In This Day and Age").

 _Imaging an Island_ has developed as a Symposium, two accompanying exhibitions, and an Open Call exhibition.

-Due to the COVID-19 outbreak we have decided to hold the symposium online, and move the Open Call exhibition to a virtual show on this website.

-The Symposium will be held virtually on the 25th and 26th September 2020.
+Due to the COVID-19 outbreak we have decided to hold the symposium virtually.
+This will take place the 25th and 26th September 2020.
+Registration available soon.

 The galleries at the Arts Centre will be gradually re-opened in accordance with gov. advice, but the two accompanying exhibitions are available to be viewed virtually on Taigh Chearsabhagh's 360 virtual tour [(click here!)](https://www.taigh-chearsabhagh.org/tcvr360storage/now/?lang=en "Exhibitions virtual").